Snooker world rankings: History

-Former points system

-The original "Order of Merit", created for the 1975–76 season and based on just World Championship results, awarded the winner five points, the runner-up four, semi-finalists three, and so on down to one point for players who lost in the last 16.
+Prior to the introduction of the world rankings, the previous year's winner and runner-up were allocated the top seedings in the World Championship, held annually.
+As more tournaments were added to the calendar and more players joined the circuit in the 1970s, it became increasingly necessary to seed the tournaments, precipitating the "Order of Merit" for the 1975–76 season.
+The system was very basic, with seedings based on the results of the last three World Championships with the winner awarded five points, the runner-up four, semi-finalists three, and so on down to one point for players who lost in the last 16.
 The world rankings, introduced in the following year, used the same allocation.
-Subsequent tournaments that were assigned ranking status worked on the same system but with the World Championship from 1983 onwards carrying double points.
-The ranking point allocation was later revised slightly with winners of all bar the World Championship now receiving six points, runners-up five, down to one point for the last 32; the World Championship more or less stayed as it was with ten points for the winner, incrementally reduced by two points for each preceding round, but now awarded one point for the last 32 in line with the other tournaments.
+The ranking point allocation was later revised slightly with winners of all bar the World Champion receiving six points, runners-up five, down to one point for the last 32; the World Championship more or less stayed as it was with ten points for the winner, incrementally reduced by two points for each preceding round, but now awarded one point for the last 32 in line with the other tournaments.
 In addition to ranking points, merit and frame points were also awarded which were used as a tie-break when players were on equal ranking points.
+By the 1982–83 season, the Professional Players Tournament and International Open were awarded ranking status and the World Championship awarded double points; the Classic carried ranking points from the 1983–84 season, the UK Championship and British Open from 1984–85.
+The revised system was now based on only the two previous seasons, and updated annually after the World Championship.

-When the game went open for the 1991–92 season, the ranking point allocations (devised by the WPBSA chairman on the back of a cigarette pack) were altered by several factors to accommodate the influx of new players.
+When the game went open for the 1991–92 season, the ranking point allocations, devised by the WPBSA chairman on the back of a cigarette pack, were altered by several factors to accommodate the influx of new players.
 The tie-break system was dropped but players remain awarded incrementally more points for each successive round; should a seeded player lose their first match, they would receive only half the points allocated to the non-seeded losers in that round.
 The World Championship continued to award more points than the other events, but under the "open era" the points allocation often varied between events; the UK Championship traditionally had the second-highest tariff until the abolishment of the ranking points schedule.